renx19/faker-api/README.md

 1. Navigate to Project Directory:

-	-Open the terminal and navigate to the directory where you want to download the project.
+	- Open the terminal and navigate to the directory where you want to download the project.

 2. Clone the Repository:

-	-Use the following command to clone the repository using Git:
+	- Use the following command to clone the repository using Git:
-	-Copy this command
+	- Copy this command
-	-This command clones the repository from GitHub to your local machine.
+	- This command clones the repository from GitHub to your local machine.

 		git clone https://github.com/renx19/faker-api.git